GoogleCloudDataproc/flink-bigquery-connector/README.md

 Change Flink’s classloader strategy to `parent-first`.
 This can be made default in the flink-conf yaml.

 ### How to fix issues with checkpoint storage when running Flink on Dataproc?

 Point flink-conf yaml’s `state.checkpoints.dir` to a bucket in Google Storage, as file system storages are more suitable for yarn applications.

+### How to fix "Attempting to create more Sink Writers than allowed"?

+The maximum parallelism of BigQuery sinks has been capped at 100.
+Please set sink level parallelism or default job level parallelism as 100 or less.

+### Why are certain records missing even with at-least-once consistency guarantee?

+Records that cannot be serialized to BigQuery protobuf format are dropped with a warning being logged.
+In future, a Flink metric and dead letter queues will be supported to better track such records.